BlakeDanielson/mug-matcher/README.md

 ### Deploy on Render

 This application is configured for deployment on [Render](https://render.com) using the `render.yaml` configuration file.
-The application now automatically downloads the CSV file during the build process instead of requiring manual transfer after deployment.
+The application now includes the CSV file directly in the repository, eliminating the need for manual transfer or download after deployment.

 Key configuration for Render deployment:
 - The application uses environment variables to locate data files
-- CSV files are stored in the project directory at `/opt/render/project/src/data`
+- CSV files are stored in the `data` directory in the repository
-- The application automatically downloads the CSV file from a secure URL during the build process
 - The application automatically detects whether it's running in development or production mode
 - Custom build and start scripts handle data file management

+For detailed deployment instructions, see the [Render Deployment Guide](./docs/deployment/render-deployment.md).

 ## Data Management